-I’ve been blogging regularly for nearly 4 years now and one of the questions I get asked most often by people considering blogging themselves is “is it worth it?”.
+I‘ve been blogging regularly since 2007 and one of the questions I get asked most often by people considering blogging themselves is “is it worth it?”.

 In other words, “can you win business with a blog?”